pintergreg/software-engineering/lectures/16_automatization.md

 ## interruption

-- the greatest "enemy" of a developer is interruption
+- one of the greatest "enemy" of a developer is interruption
 - the code is one thing, the logic behind it is another
     - takes time to understand
 - context switching is costly